elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

       - elife_poa_eNNNNN_ds.zip
       - decap_elife_poa_eNNNNN.pdf
 - A workflow renames decap_elife_poa_eNNNNN.pdf to elife_poa_eNNNNN.pdf before delivery to HW
-- this sends files to HW and to Crossref and prepares files for downstream delivery
+- at 12.30 pm files are sent to HW and to Crossref and prepares files for downstream delivery
 - files appears in Highwire Express (HWX)
 - HWX shows all POA articles for the day on one 'batch'
 - <span style="color:red">HW creates a record in HWX</span>